BMW i3 running costs

 The BMW i3 service plan costs just £239 annually and includes full diagnostic checks and parts replacement if required for electrical items.

-There’s no road tax to pay on a BMW i3, thanks to its zero CO2 emissions.
+There’s no road tax (officially known as Vehicle Excise Duty, or VED) to pay on a BMW i3, thanks to its zero CO2 emissions.